-Youngest migrants held in ‘tender age’ shelters
+Youngest migrants held in ‘tender age’ shelters: APNewsBreak

 While Mexico is still the most common country of origin for families arrested at the border, in the last eight months Honduras has become the fastest-growing category as compared to fiscal year 2017.

 During a press briefing Tuesday, reporters repeatedly asked for an age breakdown of the children who have been taken.
-Officials from both law enforcement and Health and Human Services said they didn’t how many children were under 5, under 2, or even so little they’re non-verbal.
+Officials from both law enforcement and Health and Human Services said they didn’t know how many children were under 5, under 2, or even so little they’re non-verbal.

 “The facilities that they have for the most part are not licensed for tender age children,” said Michelle Brane, director of migrant rights at the Women’s Refugee Commission, who met with a 4-year-old girl in diapers in a McAllen warehouse where Border Patrol temporarily holds migrant families.
 “There is no model for how you house tons of little children in cots institutionally in our country.
 We don’t do orphanages, our child welfare has recognized that is an inappropriate setting for little children.”